-“…a school district shall provide access to free, fresh drinking water during meal times in the food service areas of the schools..., including, but not necessarily limited to, areas where reimbursable meals under the National School Lunch Program or federal School Breakfast Program are served or consumed.”
+…by July 1, 2011, a school district shall provide access to free, fresh drinking water during meal times in the food service areas of the schools..., including, but not necessarily limited to, areas where reimbursable meals under the National School Lunch Program or federal School Breakfast Program are served or consumed.

 Ensuring compliance with this new law will be a district-wide responsibility.
 Districts may want to develop an implementation plan that includes input and participation from facility planning and maintenance, food service, parents, and school administration.

 Overweight and obesity among children of all ages is a national epidemic, with one in three children categorized as overweight or obese.
 Research shows that consuming water in place of sugar-sweetened beverages and juice can help combat obesity, since such beverage substitutions result in lowered caloric intake.
 One school-based strategy to combat the obesity epidemic is to encourage an increase in the consumption of water.
-Recent research cites that many children in the United States may not be drinking enough water.
-In California, a survey by the California Department of Public Health’s Project Leaders Encouraging Activity and Nutrition (LEAN), found that approximately 40 percent of responding school districts reported that they did not provide access to free drinking water during school meals.
+Recent research indicates that many children in the United States may not be drinking enough water.
+In 2009, a survey by the California Department of Public Health’s Project Leaders Encouraging Activity and Nutrition, found that approximately 40 percent of responding school districts in California reported that they did not provide access to free drinking water during school meals.
 In addition to the positive nutritional impact, proper hydration can also improve academic and physical performance.
-For more information and background on water and its health impacts, please visit the California Food Policy Advocates Web site Water in Schools .
+For more information and background on water and its health impacts, please visit the California Food Policy Advocates Water in Schools web site .

 In 2009, California Project LEAN conducted a survey of more than 200 school districts to determine the availability of drinking water in California schools.
 The survey revealed the following top three reasons students did not access free water at those schools where it was available: